TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 [value(energy_problem.model[:incoming_flow_lowest_resolution][row.index]) for row in eachrow(df)];
 ```

-The values of constraints can also be obtained, however they are frequently indexed in a subset, which means that their indexing is not straightforward.
+The values of constraints can also be obtained, however, they are frequently indexed in a subset, which means that their indexing is not straightforward.
-To know how they are indexed, it is necessary to look at the code of the model.
+To know how they are indexed, it is necessary to look at the model code.
 For instance, to get the consumer balance, we first need to filter the `:highest_in_out` dataframes by consumers:

 ```@example solution